marcus-grant/marco-chrissy-site/doc/CONTRIBUTE.md

   * **Real filesystem tests** - Use fixtures with actual files, not mocks
   * **Small, focused commits** - Each unit test cycle produces complete, testable change
   * **Clear handoff points** - E2E tests show exactly what needs implementing
+  * If a problem is discovered outside automated testing...
+    * That means the tests are bad, not the implementation
+    * That means tests need updating first, not the implementation
 * Task management:
   * Every test should usually only cover one TODO task
   * Some tasks require multiple tests